nelhage/blog.nelhage.com/content/post/cpython-tail-call.md

 Observe that the tail-call interpreter still exhibits a speedup as compared to clang-18, but that it's far less dramatic than the slowdown from moving to clang-19.
 The Python team has also observed larger speedups than I have (after accounting for the bug) on some other platforms.

+You'll notice I didn't benchmark the tail-call interpreter on the older Clang release (what would be `clang18.tc`).
+The tail-call interpreter relies on new compiler features which only landed in Clang 19, meaning we can't test it on earlier versions.
+This interaction, I think, is a big reason this story was so confusing, and why it took me so many benchmarks to be **confident** I understood the situation.

 # The LLVM regression

 ## A brief background